-Litbreak Magazine, founded in December of 2015 by Jason Chambers and edited by Dennis Haritou, publishes a wide mix of literary fiction, creative nonfiction, reviews and poetry.
-We aim to present as diverse a mix as possible of geographic area, gender and ethnicity.
-We also accept unpublished novel excerpts.
-All work submitted must be previously unpublished.
+Litbreak Magazine, founded in December of 2015 by Jason Chambers and edited by Dennis Haritou, publishes a wide mix of literary fiction, creative nonfiction, and poetry.
+All submissions to Litbreak must be previously unpublished.

 We will ask for confirmation from the writer if your work is accepted.
-All submitters must be at least 18 years of age.
-The biographies of accepted writers may be edited on account of length, or to focus on purely literary experience.
+Submitters must be at least 18 years of age.
+Writers must submit their work directly.
+Submission by third parties is not allowed.

 Thanks for keeping our celebration of literary diversity alive with the submission of your work!

-Stories or excerpts from novels can be of any length.
-For practical purposes, we suggest a limit of 10,000 words but don't require it.
+Stories or excerpts from novels should be about five thousand words but this is not a strict rule.
 Both flash fiction and extended stories are welcome.
 For novel excerpts, you might want to include a synopsis that sets up the context of the excerpt, so that the excerpt doesn't have to be a stand alone piece.
 If adding such an introduction, please keep it brief.
 It may not be included if the editor thinks it's unnecessary.